-Everyone is cleaning and disinfecting more often due to Covid-19.
-But what does that mean?
-The two terms are not interchangeable.
-Cleaning removes dirt, grime, and bio-pollutants while disinfecting kills germs, bacteria, and viruses.
-They are two very different processes requiring two very different protocols.
+Cleaning and disinfecting bring peace of mind and a healthier workspace to your staff and clients.
+Cleaning removes dirt and grime while disinfecting kills germs, bacteria, and viruses, two very different processes requiring two very different protocols.

 Cleaning is the removal of visible and invisible soil through mechanical and manual processes.
-That means sweeping, scrubbing, wiping, and rinsing surfaces.
-Products like detergents mixed with water create chemical reactions that help break up and lift soils away, but effective cleaning requires both mechanical and/or manual agitation to do the job correctly.
+Products like detergents mixed with water create chemical reactions that help break up and lift soils away.
+Still, effective cleaning requires both mechanical or manual agitation to do the job correctly.

-While surfaces may look clean after this process, they may not actually be clean.
-Take restrooms for example.
+While surfaces may look clean after this process, they may not be clean.
+Take restrooms, for example.
 The cleaning staff may have completed all of the physical acts of cleaning: sweeping, scrubbing, wiping, and rinsing, but the space may still smell bad.
 That’s because malodorous bacteria embedded in the porous grout was not removed.
-In fact, the act of mopping deposits dirty mop water into the grout and actually feeds these bacteria, allowing them to multiply even faster – and smell even worse.
+The act of mopping deposits dirty mop water into the grout and feeds these bacteria, allowing them to multiply even faster – and smell even worse.

 Smelly restrooms, kitchens, and locker rooms telegraph that a maintenance protocol is not working, no matter how sparkling clean they may look.

 JDI Cleaning Services discusses with you the kind of clean you are interested in for your facility or office; a detailed commercial clean or disinfecting services.

 What Does it Mean to Disinfect a Surface?